 The software, Bitcoin, exists and operates on blockchain technology.
 This is an incorruptible ledger or record of transactions.
 This data can be distributed without any possibility of copying that data.

-Initial Coin Offering or ICO, are often used to stimulate enthusiasm and confidence for an emerging cryptocurrency.
+Initial Coin Offerings or ICO, are often used to stimulate enthusiasm and confidence for an emerging cryptocurrency.
 They help raise funds for the development of a new idea or currency.
 Investors are offered fixed units of the emerging currency in exchange for already established coins like Ethereum or Bitcoin.

 Beginners Guide to Cryptocurrencies: Buying

-While Bitcoin is the best-known cryptocurrency and possibly the only one you’ve heard of, it is definitely not the only option.
+While Bitcoin is the best-known cryptocurrency and possibly the only one you’ve heard of, it is not the only option.
 There are hundreds of crypto coins and tokens available for purchase.
 Many are built on the same or similar tech.

 In this beginner’s guide to cryptocurrencies, we will compare the main types of exchanges by how you plan to use your cryptocurrencies.

-First a quick word on Mining Cryptocurrencies.
+First, a quick word on Mining Cryptocurrencies.
 This is another way of acquiring coins.

 Buying cryptocurrencies is an obvious way of obtaining coins and tokens.
 However, it’s not the only way!
 Cryptocurrency mining can be very appealing to some.

 Mining occurs when complex blockchain tasks are executed.
 Like mining gold back in the day, mining cryptocurrency can be difficult and expensive, but it can also be very profitable.
-Just how profitable depends largely on the method used, how much capital is required for operations and the value of the cryptocurrency.
+Just how profitable depends mainly on the method used, how much capital is required for operations and the value of the cryptocurrency.

 Investing or Trading

 Are you primarily interested in a longterm cryptocurrency investment?
-Or, are you looking at getting into frequent trading?
+Or are you looking at getting into frequent trading?